2i2c-org/2i2c-org.github.io/content/blog/2022/czi-global-communities-proposal/index.md

 - Running infrastructure in the cloud takes dedicated time and expertise that many communities lack.
 - Many communities do not have organized communities of practice around cloud infrastructure.

-These issues are true for most scientific communities, but they are exacerbated in countries that are historically under-represented in the global scientific community.
+These issues are true for most scientific communities, but they are exacerbated in countries that are often marginalized in the global scientific community.

 ## Our proposed work